 4. Treat the underlying cause of hyperpigmentation.
 For example, if you have acne that is causing dark sports, treat the acne to prevent further discolouration.

 5. Use a "broad spectrum" sunscreen with an SPF of 30 or higher every single day (yes, even in the winter).
+Those with melasma may do best with a mineral sunscreen that contains zinc oxide.
 Wear a hat and avoid direct sunlight as best you can.

 6. Limit use to 3-6 months at a time.
 Consider alternating with a non-hydroquinone skin lightener in 4 month cycles.